-The COVID-19 pandemic was a turning point for adopting a range of IT solutions and services, including business continuity.
-However, you probably have noticed a significant difference in how your clients and prospects look at business continuity now.
+The pandemic was a turning point for adopting various IT solutions and services, including business continuity.
+However, you probably noticed a significant difference in how your clients and prospects look at business continuity now.

 Angel Rojas, President and CEO of DataCorps Technology Solutions, Inc. and member of The ASCII Group, a North American managed services provider (MSP) community, says, “It was previously difficult to help business owners understand the need for business continuity and the impact that avoiding the subject could have on their business.
 Now, it is expected that there should be some continuity plan in place that addresses access to data, applications, hardware, and connectivity.”

-Part of companies’ shift in perspective is because they’ve seen the value that business continuity solutions provide.
+Part of companies’ shift in perspective is because they’ve seen the value of business continuity solutions.
 “Business continuity plans were put into use to quickly and efficiently get employees working remotely when lockdowns started in March of 2020,” says Mike Bloomfield, President Geek of Tekie Geek and ASCII member.
 “Because of the effectiveness of these plans, clients now understand the importance of business continuity and are more open to the discussions.”

 In-Demand Business Continuity Solutions

-With the new perspective business owners have on business continuity, they’re taking a more comprehensive approach than before.
+With the new perspective business owners have on business continuity, they’re taking a more comprehensive approach.
 Bloomfield comments, “Businesses thought of business continuity as a backup solution, rather than an overall strategy of their businesses, with much more than simply protecting IT infrastructure.
 Continuity involves physical, infrastructure, employees, and much more.”